Who we are

 - legal representatives;

 - other General Reinsurance group entities.

-We collect, hold, use and disclose personal information for various purposes associated with our business including:
+- We collect, hold, use and disclose Personal information and Sensitive information collected from individuals, whether directly or indirectly, for various purposes associated with our business, including:

 - to undertake and complete reinsurance transactions;